kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/generic/04-node-setup.md

         --set image-endpoint=unix:///run/containerd/containerd.sock
     ```

 1. Prepare extra arguments for kubelet such that when it starts, it listens on the VM's primary network address and not any NAT one that may be present.
-This uses the predefined `PRIMARY_IP` environment variable discusseed earlier
+This uses the predefined `PRIMARY_IP` environment variable discussed earlier

     Paste the following to the terminal